Code-Institute-Submissions/PaulSweeney-cmd-Benched_24-7-cmd./README.md

 * I would like to check for any new membership discount offers and promotions.
 * I would like to check if there are any changes to company policy and procedure regarding COVID-19 restrictions or otherwise.

+# - Design
+## 1. Colour Scheme:
+* The colour scheme for the design consist of blacks, blues and whites.
+I based these choices on the colour scheme featured in the home page hero image.
+I beleive they go very well together and give the site a professional look.

+## 2. Typography:
+*